qntfy/ceeder/examples/README.md

-# seeder examples
+# ceeder examples

-This directory shows an extremely simple usage pattern for the `seeder` library.
+This directory shows an extremely simple usage pattern for the `ceeder` library.

 Write a function that takes in a `string` (the `extracted_text` field from the CDR)